Ethanxu1/rpiinstructions.github.io/content/docs/Installation/03-first-boot.md

    If this works, you’re now inside the RaspAP web interface and ready to customize your router.

    ![RaspAP home page in browser](../../../screenshots/Rasp-AP-Home.png "RaspAP login screen (placeholder)")

+> [!DANGER]
+> **Warning:** do not turn on 5G unless you have the required hardware.
+Doing so will cause the PI to disconnect and will require commandline intervention or reinstallation.
+No Raspberry Pi model has built-in 5G broadcasting capabilities.